pwrtux/databasesystems_lectures/lectures/VL5.md

-# Lecture Notes on Relational Algebra

-## Relational Algebra in Database Systems
+# Relational Algebra in Database Systems

 Relational algebra serves as the formal foundation for operations in the relational model.
 It provides a sequence of operations that represent the resulting relation of a database query.
 The understanding of relational algebra is fundamental for implementing and optimizing queries and some of its concepts are incorporated into SQL.